mini-M-py/Note/Note/os/system_calls.md

 ### System Programs
 **System Programs** are different from **system calls**.
-They provide an environment where programs can be deveoped and executed.
+They provide an environment where programs can be developed and executed.
 In the simple term, they provide bridge between the user interface and system calls.
 For example, compiler, shell, web server, networking system etc. They mostly have low runtime overhead.
-Some part of prgrams may be directly written in assembly language.
+Some part of programs may be directly written in assembly language.
 The user view of the system is actually defined by system programs and not system calls.
 The system programs are used to program the operating system software.